The EA was implemented with sponsorship from David and Suzie Spence in the fall of 2011 to develop entrepreneurial students in several ways.

 - Fifth, engage them in a supportive network of alumnae, stakeholders, mentors, and community members.

-The Entrepreneurial Alliance is an initiative designed to foster a culture of innovation at MU.
-The movement is motivated by students who see the value in entrepreneurship and is fueled by business leaders who know that growth during a down economy depends on startups.
+This 10-week program is run by the Center for Entrepreneurship and Innovation housed in the Trulaske College of Business and is open to all students, regardless of College, Major, or course background.
+It forms part of a larger movement designed to foster entrepreneurship and innovation at MU.
+The movement is motivated by students who see the value in developing entrepreneurial skills and is fueled by business leaders who know that economic growth depends on innovation.